 Again, Richard could only reply that he had no idea.

 Chris began opening up, speaking about his worries over Ute and her continual retinue of psychopathic ex-boyfriends.
 After coffee, he brought up the subject of a loan.
 But he had over-estimated Richard’s finances.
 Two hundred Marks was all he had in checks.

-“I’m paid every night at Biberkopf, so I’ll come back and give you money, so you’ll be OK for the next day.”
+“I’m paid every night at Biberkopf, so I’ll come back and give you money, an’ you’ll be OK for the next day.”